GOALS: Global Outreach Autism Learning Services

 Spring into Action: Together

-The Els for Autism Foundation’s Behavior Analytic Services and Education (BASE) program provides ABA services in a clinic setting.
+Els for Autism Foundation® Behavior Analytic Services and Education (BASE) program provides ABA services in a clinic setting.

 Speech and language therapy provides an individual with access to speech, language and a means to communicate their wants, needs, thoughts, and feelings.
 The overall objective of speech-language therapy services is to optimize an individuals’ ability to communicate, thereby improving quality of life.

-The Els Center of Excellence speech and language therapy services program is available to individuals across ages and is currently offering:
+Els for Autism Foundation Speech and Language Therapy Services program is available to individuals across ages and is currently offering:

 - Comprehensive speech and language evaluations